15 Best Art Therapy Prompts for Anxiety You Can Start Today

 9. Zentangle Anxiety Patterns

-Why it works: The structure provides containment for anxious energy, while the repetition is calming and meditative.
+Why it works: Defined structure provides containment for anxious energy.
+Repetition is calming and meditative.

-The prompt: Draw a simple balance scale.
-On one side, write or draw your worries.
-On the other, write or draw things you're grateful for.
-Make the gratitude side heavier.
+The prompt: Draw a balance scale.
+On one side, draw your worries.
+On the other, draw things you're grateful for — and make the gratitude side heavier.

-Why it works: This doesn't dismiss anxiety but provides perspective and activates the parts of your brain associated with appreciation and calm.
+Why it works: Doesn't dismiss anxiety but provides perspective and activates the brain's appreciation and calm circuits.

 Materials: Paper, pen or markers